prayag-sangode/logging/elasticsearch-filebeat-kibana/helm/README.md

-# Elasticsearch, Filebeat and Kibana installation on K8s
+# Elasticsearch, Filebeat and Kibana using helm on K8s

 ## Add Elastic Helm Repo